miguelsalva/scripts/README.md

-# scripts
+# Scripts
-Collection of useful scripts
+Collection of useful scripts that don't need a whole repository

+* **wordchoper.py**: Script to read an excel file and chop and select the content